catseye/Eqthy/README.md

 ----

 *   Handle "on LHS", "on RHS" in hints.
-*   Show the step number or line number in the error message when there is a derivation error.
 *   Allow rules to be instantiated with variable names other than the ones that are specified in the rule.
 *   Allow context accumulated when verifying one document to be